 Well, I'd say, Jay, when you go into one of these debates, a couple of things that you want to keep in mind is you want to try to have a memorable moment of the night, but you also need to remember to speak to the voters that you're trying to get.

-And I have to tell you, especially last night, both nights, but especially last night, I thought the candidates on stage forgot that because Jay, they spent so much time talking down the economy, talking how the economy was not working for everyday Americans, uh, talking about how their plan to make everything free would really increase opportunity in America.
+And I have to tell you, especially last night, both nights, but especially last night, I thought the candidates on stage forgot that because, Jay, they spent so much time talking down the economy, talking how the economy was not working for everyday Americans, talking about how their plan to make everything free would really increase opportunity in America.

-But Jay, they forgot one thing, and it was a CBS poll, not exactly a conservative outlet, a CBS poll that said 71% of Americans think that the economy is working good for them.
+But, Jay, they forgot one thing, and it was a CBS poll, not exactly a conservative outlet, a CBS poll that said 71% of Americans think that the economy is working good for them.

-So, in other words, the primary voters that those candidates are trying to get think that the economy is working good for them, and 66% of independents.
+And Jay, here are the two numbers that really stuck out to me: 60% of Democrats, so in other words, the primary voters that those candidates are trying to get think that the economy is working good for them, and 66% of independents.

 So, Jay, you run down these economic plans that were thrown out there.